WPPaw/paw-masonry-gallery/readme.txt

 = How do I install Divi Masonry Gallery? =
 To install the free version of Divi Masonry Gallery, follow the steps below:
 From your WordPress dashboard -> Go to Plugins -> Click on ‘Add new’-> In the Search field, enter Divi Masonry Gallery and choose Divi Masonry Gallery.
-Press install -> After installation, click Activate.
+Press Install -> After installation, click Activate.

 = How can I say thanks? =